Open-Health-Manager/Design/docs/_pages/about.md

 ### MITRE

-MITRE manages the project, concept and system mapping, building the patient data manager, and initial fundraising.
+MITRE manages and funds the project, drives system engineering and the concept, builds the patient data manager, and will lead fundraising.

 ### GoInvo